Starry03/schedule_app/README.md

 ## Contributing

-This is a small private client — open an issue or submit a PR if you add a packaging step, CI secret injection, or server-side proxy to avoid exposing keys.
+Open an issue or submit a PR :)

----
-Private client | Use with care — do not publish keys